Lowerplace Primary School

 Spelling Lead - Mrs L Conway

-At Lowerplace Primary School, our children in Key Stage 1 and Key Stage 2 have regular spelling lessons where they are taught spelling rules and patterns.
-After being taught a particular spelling rule or pattern they are then given a list of words which they can then practise spelling both at school and at home.
-We ensure that our children learn to spell age appropriate words as outlined in the National Curriculum English programmes of study.
+All children in Key Stage 1 and Key Stage 2 have weekly spelling lessons where they are taught spelling rules and patterns.
+After being taught a particular spelling rule or pattern they are then given a list of words which they practise spelling both at school and at home.
+Revision weeks are incorporated so that children can revisit and consolidate.

 In KS1, children learn to: